tabarak23/cloud-engineering-journal/README.md

 ## Growth Progression

-### Internship Phase
+## Current Internship Phase

-- Assisted in infrastructure troubleshooting
+- Assisting in infrastructure troubleshooting
-- Supported CI/CD automation
+- Supporting CI/CD automation workflows
-- Contributed to monitoring and deployment workflows
+- Contributing to monitoring and deployment processes
-- Participated in team collaboration and sprint activities
+- Participating in team collaboration and sprint activities

-### Full-Time Phase
+- Working closely with senior engineers on cloud operations

+## Growth & Increased Responsibility

-- Increased ownership of infrastructure components
+- Gradually taking more ownership of infrastructure components
-- Greater involvement in deployment pipeline decisions
+- Increasing involvement in CI/CD pipeline decisions
-- Improved reliability and automation practices
+- Improving reliability and automation practices
-- Contributed more independently to infrastructure planning
+- Contributing more independently to infrastructure planning

 ---